luispflamminger/gateway-kong-charts/README.md

+# StarGate

 **Table of contents**

 [[_TOC_]]

-# TIF Kong API-Gateway

 ## Requirements

 ### License

+StarGate uses Kong underneath.
 To allow Kong to start as enteprise edition, you need a valid enterprise license.

 ### Database

-The Kong API-Gateway is based on Kong Enterprise.
-This requires a PostgreSQL database deployed together with Kong.
-It will be preconfigured by the Kong's init container.
+StarGate requires a PostgreSQL database that will be preconfigured by StarGate's init container.

-### Database-less mode
-Right now, Kong enterprise cannot run DB-less and additionally, certificates will be stored in the database.
-Do not trust the configuration that says it can run without.
-We got information first hand that it cannot.
-This may be a future Kong feature, as well as storing (all) certificates in secrets or Vault.

 ## Configuration

 ### License

 Place your license-JSON into at in the `enterprise` scope of the `values.yaml`.
-If you don't provide a license, Kong API-Gateway will start in the community edition where no Enterprise features will be available.
+If you don't provide a license, StarGate will start Kong's community edition where no Enterprise features will be available.
 In this case enabled RBAC will not take effect.

 ### Database

 No detailed configuration is necessary.
-PostgreSQL will be deployed together with Kong.
-You should rename the default password in the secret!
+PostgreSQL will be deployed together with StarGate.
+You should change the default passwords!

 ### External access

-Kong API-Gateway can be accessed via created Ingress/Route.
+StarGate can be accessed via created Ingress/Route.
 See the Parameters section for details.
 By default, URLs will have the format `<Release.Name>[-<Suffix>]-<.Release.Namespace>.<.Values.global.domain>`.
 Setting dedicated hostnames for an ingress will overwrite the created URL.
 The value set in `hostname` needs to be fully qualified, as `.Values.global.domain` will not be added automatically!